2hdddg/fex.nvim/README.md

 * - to step into parent directory

 Current Limitations:
-* Symbolic links does not work
+* Symbolic links does not work properly
 * No way to do operations on files like deletes, move, create file/directory
 * Hardcoded color scheme, based on netrw